Rishiraj1308/CABZI/docs/N8N_WORKFLOW_GUIDE.md

-# n8n Workflow Integration Guide for Cabzi
+# n8n Workflow Integration Guide for Curocity

-This document explains the "Why" and "How" of integrating **n8n**, a powerful workflow automation tool, into the Cabzi ecosystem.
+This document explains the "Why" and "How" of integrating **n8n**, a powerful workflow automation tool, into the Curocity ecosystem.
 It allows the non-technical operations team to build, test, and deploy automated business logic without writing code.

 ---